kks32/PhDThesisLyX/README.md

 ## To install LyX styles:
 ### Linux
-1. copy `PhDThesisPSnPDF.cls` to the appropriate LaTeX folder, e.g. under linux, copy it to: `/usr/share/texmf/tex/latex`
+1. copy `PhDThesisLyX.cls` to the appropriate LaTeX folder, e.g. under linux, copy it to: `/usr/share/texmf/tex/latex`

 2. run `sudo texhash` from the command line

-3. copy `PhDThesisPSnPDF.layout` to the appropriate LyX folder, e.g. under linux, copy it to: `/usr/share/lyx/layouts`
+3. copy `PhDThesisLyX.layout` to the appropriate LyX folder, e.g. under linux, copy it to: `/usr/share/lyx/layouts`

 4. Reconfigure LyX by going to Tools > Reconfigure

 5. Open the Thesis.lyx file, and replace the fields with your text to write your thesis.

-In LyX, the `PhDThesisPSnPDF` style should now be available as a new document class.
+In LyX, the `PhDThesisLyX` style should now be available as a new document class.

 Make sure the University_Crest files (eps + pdf) are in the same folder as your document.